qgrid/qgrid.github.io/source/api/column-model.md

 group: API
 order: 14
 ---
-A class that represents any column in the q-grid.
+A class that represents any column in the qgrid.

 {% docTable "source/api/column-model.json" %}